All Episodes

 I don't know what prompts them to do things like that.

-Oh yeah, remember that.
+Oh, yeah, remember that.

 And I was furious at that because I'm thinking to myself, these are the issues.

-What are you why are you begging off of these things and dancing around them?
+Why are you begging off of these things and dancing around them?

-And the questions that Rhodes asked last yesterday are precisely the questions that this man has to be made to answer.
+And the questions that Rhodes asked yesterday are precisely the questions that this man has to be made to answer.

 And to have him stand up in front of a teleprompter and wait.

-Well, we just lost uh we just lost Joe.
+Yeah, we just lost Joe.

 He's obviously on a cell phone out there, or somebody zapped his phone line.